Jewels of Elizabeth II: Queen Alexandra's Kokoshnik Tiara

 The Kokoshnik Tiara was presented to Alexandra, Princess of Wales, as a 25th wedding anniversary gift in 1888 by Lady Salisbury on behalf of 365 peeresses of the United Kingdom.
 She had always wanted a tiara in the style of a kokoshnik (Russian for "cock's comb"), a traditional Russian folk headdress, and knew the design well from a tiara belonging to her sister, Maria Feodorovna, the Empress of Russia.
 It was made by Garrard & Co. and has vertical white gold bars pavé-set with diamonds, the longest of which is 6.5 cm (2.5 in).
 In a letter to her aunt, the Grand Duchess of Mecklenburg-Strelitz, Princess Mary wrote, "The presents are quite magnificent [...]
 The ladies of society gave [Alexandra] a lovely diamond spiked tiara".
-Upon the death of Queen Alexandra, the tiara passed to her daughter-in-law, Queen Mary, who bequeathed it to Elizabeth in 1953.
+Upon the death of Queen Alexandra, the tiara passed to her daughter-in-law Queen Mary, who bequeathed it to Elizabeth in 1953.
 The tiara is featured in a 1960 portrait of the Queen taken by Anthony Buckley, which was used as the banknote portrait of the Queen for several countries and territories.
 The tiara is also featured on a 1979 New Zealand coin effigy of the Queen designed by James Berry.

 Queen Mary's Lover's Knot Tiara

 In 1913, Queen Mary asked Garrard & Co. to make a copy of a tiara owned by her grandmother, Princess Augusta of Hesse-Kassel, using Queen Mary's own diamonds and pearls.
-French in its neo-classical design, the tiara has 19 oriental pearls suspended from lover's knot bows each centred with a large brilliant.
+French in its neo-classical design, the tiara has 19 oriental pearls suspended from lover's knot bows each centered with a large brilliant.
+Originally, the tiara had 38 pearls; 19 on the upright side and 19 hanging from the arches.
+The 19 upright pearls were removed.
 Mary left the tiara to Elizabeth II, who later loaned it to Diana, Princess of Wales, for her wedding, but she wore her family tiara instead.
 She wore it often, notably with her 'Elvis dress' on a visit to Hong Kong in 1989, but on her divorce from Prince Charles it was returned to Elizabeth.
 Catherine, Princess of Wales has worn it to a number of state occasions since 2015.

 Meander Tiara

-This tiara was a wedding present to Elizabeth from her mother-in-law, Princess Alice of Greece and Denmark.
+This tiara was a wedding present to Elizabeth from her mother-in-law, Princess Andrew of Greece and Denmark.
 The Meander Tiara is in the classical Greek key pattern, with a large diamond in the centre enclosed by a laurel wreath of diamonds.
 It also incorporates a wreath of leaves and scrolls on either side.
 Elizabeth II never wore this item in public, and it was given in 1972 to her daughter, Princess Anne, who has frequently worn the tiara in public, notably during her engagement to Captain Mark Phillips and for an official portrait marking her 50th birthday.
 Anne lent the tiara to her daughter, Zara Philips, to use at her wedding to Mike Tindall in 2011.